 - rpmextra : find installed packages not in distribution.

 Before installing Rpmorphan, make sure you have installed Perl and perl-Tk packages.
-To install these packages, run:
+To install these packages, run the following command as root user:

 Then, download Rpmorphan package from the following link.
 As of writing this, the latest version was 1.16.